Kani is a visual artist, and performer of experimental sound with hair. Born and raised in Iraq, currently lives and works in London.

 Collective Exhibitions and performances

-Artist in residency felloship (Fix wats broken) at the Academy in Exile, Freie University in Berlin.
+- Artist in residency felloship award (Fix What’s Broken) at the Academy in Exile, Freie University in Berlin.
 To read about the residency click here..

 - Participated in A Thousand Channels, Colomboscop festival in Sri Lanka, episode three by Syma Tariq.